austinche/sidejob/README.md

 Additional keys used by SideJob:

-* workers:<queue> - Hash for worker registry with default initial job state
+* workers:<queue> - Hash mapping class name to worker configuration.
+A worker needs to at least define the inports and outports hashes that map port names to port options.
+Options under the worker key modify the running of the worker by {SideJob::ServerMiddleware}.
 * job_id - Stores the last job ID (we use incrementing integers from 1)
 * jobs - Set containing all active job IDs
 * job:<jid> - Hash containing job state and configuration.
 All values are JSON encoded.